-The Cascadia region — anchored by the cities of Vancouver, B.C., Seattle and Portland — is a true mega-region: sharing an ecosystem unrivaled in beauty, proximity to Asia and Pacific markets, and world-class innovation in leading economic sectors.
+The Cascadia region — anchored by the cities of Vancouver, B.C., Seattle, and Portland — is a true mega-region: sharing an ecosystem unrivaled in beauty, proximity to Asia and Pacific markets, and world-class innovation in leading economic sectors.

 Yet, growth projections for Cascadia are startling.
 We expect nearly 4 million more people to move to the region by 2050.
-If we don’t act now to accommodate this growth, our current problems — traffic congestion, housing affordability and increasing climate change — will only get worse.
+If we don’t act now to accommodate this growth, our current problems — traffic congestion, housing affordability, and increasing climate change — will only get worse.

 Benefits: Faster Trips, Opportunity, Equity, and Sustainability

-Ultra-high-speed ground transportation is a uniquely integrative solution that will:
+High-speed rail is a uniquely integrative solution that will:

-- Cut travel times dramatically and better connect Vancouver, B.C., Seattle, Portland and the communities in between
+Cut travel times dramatically and better connect Vancouver, B.C., Seattle, Portland, and the communities in between

-- Provide a new travel option to driving on Interstate 5 and connect to local transit
+Provide a new travel option to driving on Interstate 5 and connect to local transit

-- Address climate change and improve air quality by reducing reliance on car and air travel
+Address climate change and improve air quality by reducing reliance on car and air travel

-- Connect people to good-paying jobs and more affordable housing, making our region more equitable
+Connect people to good-paying jobs and more affordable housing, making our region more equitable

-- Create 200,000 new jobs in the region
+Create 200,000 new jobs in the region

 Capitalizing on Infrastructure Investment

-The transformative ultra-high-speed ground transportation project is a key element of the Cascadia Innovation Corridor initiative, created by multi-stakeholder engagement from the private sector and government as an economic and sustainability priority for the Cascadia region.
+High-speed rail is a key element of the Cascadia Innovation Corridor initiative, created by multi-stakeholder engagement from the private sector and government as an economic and sustainability priority for the Cascadia region.

 Ultra-High-Speed Ground Transportation Studies for Cascadia

 The states of Washington and Oregon, along with the Province of British Columbia, and with support from Microsoft and labor unions, have conducted three separate studies on ultra-high-speed ground transportation in the region.
-These studies looked at the feasibility, ridership projections, economics and funding options for the project.
+These studies looked at the feasibility, ridership projections, economics, and funding options for the project.
 Learn more about how UHSGT might serve as a catalyst to transform the Pacific Northwest.